 - Local Circumstances Calculator for Any Solar Eclipse

-Interactive Google Maps by Dan McGlaun, creator of the resource-rich (and trilingual) Eclipse2024.org website.
+Interactive Google Map by Dan McGlaun, creator of the resource-rich (and trilingual) Eclipse2024.org website.
 These maps take you to eclipse timings and simulations for your city or town.

 Maps by Jay Anderson, now retired from the Meteorological Service of Environment Canada.
 Jay is the dean of eclipse climatology and weather prediction and longtime coauthor, with Fred Espenak (see above), of the NASA Eclipse Bulletin.